cisco/lal-build-manager/README.md

 ```

 ### Influences
+Main inspirations were [cargo](https://github.com/rust-lang/cargo) and [npm](https://github.com/npm/npm).
-Terms used herein reference [so you want to write a package manager](https://medium.com/@sdboyer/so-you-want-to-write-a-package-manager-4ae9c17d9527#.rlvjqxc4r) (long read).
+A useful reference for the terms used throughout: [so you want to write a package manager](https://medium.com/@sdboyer/so-you-want-to-write-a-package-manager-4ae9c17d9527#.rlvjqxc4r) (long read).